Reviewed by Phillip Waite, Ph.D.

 Self pity can be relentless.
 I've had more than my share of pity parties.
 It's okay to feel sorry for yourself and I believe that it's healthy and important to mourn your old self.
 The danger is if you wallow in it too long, it can steal your hopes and dreams, your reasons for living.
 It can make you feel helpless, as if nothing you do matters or will make a difference.
 This is a lie!
 Although your goals may change, you still have the ability to reach for your dreams.
 You are strong enough to cope with and overcome challenges that come your way.
 You still have the breath and gift of life.
 You can embrace the journey and the hand you've been dealt and live a happy and fulfilled life.

 A few years ago, I wrote about how I set a goal to run a 5k race.
-After many years of struggling with the symptoms of Fibromyalgia, Crohn's Disease, and occipital and peripheral neuralgia, I thought this was impossible.
+After many years of struggling with the symptoms of Fibromyalgia, Crohn's Disease, and peripheral neuralgia, I thought this was impossible.
 There were many days during my training where I felt sick, defeated, inadequate, and incapable.
 It would've been easy to give up and absolutely no one would've blamed me for it.
 It wasn't that I had dreams of becoming an Olympic runner.
 I just wanted to run.
 I wanted permission to dream.
 For too long I'd fallen for the belief that my dreams were over, that I couldn't aspire for anything, that I couldn't live the full life I desired.

 Finally one day I allowed myself to dream.
 I set my goal, trained every day, and ran the 5k.
 It was one of the most rewarding moments and lessons of my life.
 I learned that I could reach for the sky.
 I learned that despite chronic illness, life was beautiful.
 I learned that my ability to set and reach my goals was entirely up to me.
 No one could do it for me.
 I also learned how to calm my mind and empower it to control my body, instead of allowing my body to dictate my thoughts.
 I learned how to be mindful.
 I learned that goodness is everywhere in this world, you just have to look for it.
 I learned that Mother Nature is a powerful healer.
 I learned that you and I deserve to be happy, despite our circumstances.